SMahabeer07/PracticumPrep/README.md

 **Note: you also have access to the resources I have posted on Teams.**

 **Take a look at GroceryCheckout for ListViews**
+**You can look at BookCatalogue for Spinners**

 ## Some quick tips for the practicum:

 - You still have full access to my repositories on GitHub.
 - There are some new repos up with enhanced class work.
 - If you are using my code please do code attribution like this:
-  Author: Sachin Mahabeer
+  Author: Sachin Mahabeer\
-  GitHub username: SMahabeer07
+  GitHub username: SMahabeer07\
-  Repository name: PracticumPrep
+  Repository name: PracticumPrep\
-  Link: Paste repository link
+  Link: Paste repository link\
   Version: V1
 - Make sure to atrribute in at least 3 places
 - Bring your laptop to the venue and log in to your VM on the available desktop.